JudeWillmer/Microsoft-Intune-Administration-Lab/02 - Device Configuration and Compliance/README.md

 ## Implementation

 I created the **Windows 10-11 - User Experience Configuration** profile using the **Settings Catalog** in Microsoft Intune and configured Microsoft Edge settings for managed Windows endpoints.
-The profile enabled the **Favorites Bar** and deployed a centrally managed favourites folder named **JayTech Resources**.
+The profile enabled the **Favourites Bar** and deployed a centrally managed favourites folder named **JayTech Resources**.

 The managed favourites provided users with predefined shortcuts to **Microsoft 365**, **Microsoft Intune**, and **Microsoft Entra**, demonstrating how Intune can standardise browser resources across managed devices.
 The profile was assigned to the **Windows Devices** security group for deployment to the managed endpoint.